 The start of a new year brings the inevitable flood of predictions about what lies ahead.
 While scanning the horizon can feel overwhelming amid day-to-day demands, understanding key HR trends helps People teams focus their limited resources where they’ll have the most impact.

-Predictions by their nature are unpredictable.
-But as I reflect on 2024 and think about what’s ahead, several themes emerge that will likely shape our priorities and programs in the coming year.
+Predictions, by their nature, are unpredictable.
+But as I reflect on 2024 and consider what’s ahead, several themes emerge that will likely shape our priorities and programs in the coming year.
 These aren’t revolutionary changes but rather evolutionary shifts that build on developing patterns.

 The HR trends I’m watching most closely center on how we structure work, support our people, deliver experiences, and harness technology.
 While every organization’s needs differ, these areas deserve careful attention as we plan for the year ahead.